razbarda14/Youtube-clone-web-android/README.md

 ### Set up the android application

-1. Open Android Studio
-2. Open the project in Android Studio
+1. Open the project in Android Studio
-3. Build and the application
+2. Build the application
-4. Run the Application on an Android emulator
+3. Run the application on an Android emulator

 Please note that the JWT you get when log-in to your account expires within 1 hour.
 After that time, you will not be able to upload, edit or delete anything.
 You can sign-out and then sign-in again and you will be able to perform these actions.